2+1 road: Portugal

 In Portugal, there are plenty of 2+1 roads.
-Almost every national road in the country has a 2+1 profile, but the biggest part is located in the north because of the hills (for example, in Beira Baixa, or Viseu).
+Almost every national road in the country has a 2+1 profile, but most are located in the north because of the hills (for example, in Beira Baixa, or Viseu).
 One example of this is the N2 road, which goes from Faro (Algarve) to Chaves.
-Also, this type of road isn't frequently used on parts of roads that have a village near, except in the Lisbon District where most of them have that profile.
-In Portugal, there are 4 (major) types of roads: a national road (N) which sometimes contains the 2+1 profile, a complementary route (IC), which always contains the 2+1 profile, except inside villages, a principal route (IP) which either contains the 2+1 profile (with the IC profile) or the 2+2 profile (with the A profile) and a highway (A) which has its own profiles, like 2+2, 3+3 or 4+4.
+This type of road is not frequently used on parts of roads that have a village near, except in the Lisbon District, where most of them have that profile.
+In Portugal, there are four major types of roads: a national road (N) which sometimes contains the 2+1 profile; a complementary route (IC), which always contains the 2+1 profile, except inside villages; a principal route (IP) which either contains the 2+1 profile (with the IC profile) or the 2+2 profile (with the A profile); and a highway (A) which has its own profiles, like 2+2, 3+3 or 4+4.